borntofrappe/game-development/Utils/Timer/README.md

 # Timer

-The course introduces the timer module from the [knife](https://github.com/airstruck/knife) library to manage intervals, delays, tween animations.
+[CS50's Intro to Game Development](https://www.youtube.com/playlist?list=PLWKjhJtqVAbluXJKKbCIb4xd7fcRkpzoz) introduces a library to manage time-related events.
 The goal of this folder is to try and replace the library with my own code.

 Each sub-folder implements one of the three time-related features with a small demo:

 - `Delay/main.lua` registers user input in the form of the coordinate of the mouse cursor.
-Only after a brief delay it uses the coordinates to include a point in the window
+Only after a brief delay it uses these coordinates to include a point in the window

-- `Interval/main.lua` adds a particle every so often.
+- `Interval/main.lua` adds a particle at an interval.
 By pressing the letter `t` or the left button of the mouse cursor, the demo shows how to remove the interval with a label

+- `Tween/main.lua` expands the demo created for delays by progressively reducing the radius of the points

 ## Delay